Skip to Content

 Free Walking Tours

-There are quite a few cities that offer free walking tours.
-They are run by volunteers and usually provide a couple of tours every day in several languages.
+Quite a few cities offer free walking tours.
+These tours are usually run by volunteers and are offered daily in several languages.

 Cheese Making Tours